ChatTheatre/dgd-tools/README.md

 That fully-assembled DGD directory is named ".root".
 To run your dgd server, type "dgd-manifest server".

+## Creating a New DGD Manifest App

+You can type "dgd-manifest new my_app_name" to create a new application using the appropriate DGD manifest structure.
+This is an easy way to set up an appropriate .gitignore file and similar.

+You can, of course, do the same without the command if you like.

 ## Using DGD Manifest with your DGD Application

 Your app will need a dgd.manifest file, which is a lot like NPM's package.json file.